SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

     time.sleep(1)
 ```

 Now we register for `FaceRecognition` events.
 Our strategy here is quite different from what we've done previously.
 We'll stay subscribed to `FaceRecognition` and keep `FaceDetection` active the entire time.
 Whenever Misty detects a face with `FaceDetection`, it's sent to us as a `FaceRecognition` event.
-We keep `FaceRecognition` with a `debounce` of 2000 ms so that Misty will take photos every two seconds if she sees someone in that timeframe.
+We keep `FaceRecognition` with a `debounce` of 2000 ms so that Misty will take photos every two seconds if she sees someone in that time frame.

 ```python
 misty.RegisterEvent("FaceRecognition", Events.FaceRecognition, keep_alive=True, debounce=FR_debounce, callback_function=_FaceRecognition)